Johnny Depp's multi-million dollar move no one saw coming

-"This was about restoring his reputation - and he's done that," Chew said carefully.
+Adding, "This was about restoring his reputation - and he's done that,"

 "It was a total win for Johnny," he said.

-He continued on to say he does not see the actresses successfully overturning the court's decision in the near future.
+He continued on to say he does not see Heard's attorneys successfully overturning the court's decision in the near future.
 The New York Post reported the lawyer said, "We feel very confident that there are no errors that would justify any kind of successful appeal".

 Meanwhile Camille Vasquez, Depp's second lawyer who has been promoted to partner at her reputable entertainment law firm following the case, also appeared on Good Morning America where she said it was "disappointing" that Heard and her team called her client's win a blow for women's rights.